Sitecore/Helix.Docs/helix/principles/configuration/managing-config-files.rst

 You may need to alter the behavior of your Sitecore implementation based on *server role*, e.g. Content Management or Content Delivery.
 You should take advantage of `rule-based configuration <https://doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/rulebased_configuration>`_ for these scenarios in order to simplify deployment.

-You can also utilize
-`custom rules <https://doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/add_a_custom_rule_to_your_configuration>`_
-to dynamically apply different configuration for different environments, such as Development/QA/Production.
+You can also utilize `custom rules <https://doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/add_a_custom_rule_to_your_configuration>`_ to dynamically apply different configuration for different environments, such as Development/QA/Production.

-You should place any environment-specific configuration in the ``App_Config\Environment`` `configuration layer <https://doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/configuration_layers>`_, regardless of use of custom rules.
-This will ensure that this configuration is patched last, and will clearly communicate that the configuration may vary by deployment environment.
+You may also place environment-specific configuration in the ``App_Config\Environment`` `configuration layer <https://doc.sitecore.net/sitecore_experience_platform/developing/developing_with_sitecore/customizing_server_configuration/configuration_layers>`_, for environment-specific configurations where you need to ensure the configuration is patched last.
+This also clearly communicates that the configuration may vary by deployment environment.